T20X/notes/C++Expressions.md

 Because the comittee wants to make clear that an array is a low level concept an not a first class object: you cannot return an array nor assign to it for example.
 Pointer-interconvertibility is meant to be a concept between objects of same level: only standard layout classes or unions

+## void*

+ in case of a void * the compiler can't make any assumptions what void * + 5 should mean.
+So before you use a void * it kind of forces you to specify how you want to use it.

+You can only perform pointer arithmetics on pointers into an array.
+And if you have a pointer into an array, you know the type of the array, and can use the equivalent pointer typ

+void is an incomplete type, and you can't do arithmetic on pointers to incomplete types.
+The compiler fundamentally needs to know the size of the objects involved when doing pointer arithmetic, but sizeof cannot be used on incomplete types.
+Some compilers treat void pointer arithmetic the same as char pointer arithmetic — i.e. they pretend that sizeof (void) == 1 — but only as an extension to the standard C language

+you are confusing "size of a pointer" with "size of the data type being pointed at". the pointer size itself has nothing to do with pointer arithmetic, only the size of the type being pointed

 # Accessing data

 If a program attempts to access the stored value of an object through a glvalue whose type is not similar to one of the following types the behavior is undefined:55